Exam Information

 Exam Dates:

-- 15th May 2023- *Date of first examination on common timetable for both GCSE, Level 1/2, A Level and Level 3.
+• 14/05/2024 – Date of first examination on common timetable for A Level & Extended Projects Level 3

-- 28th June 2023- Contingency day in the event of national or significant local disruption to examinations in the United Kingdom (PLEASE NOTE: this means students will be expected to take any exams up to this date, so please ensure any holidays are not booked before this date)
+• We also have 3 contingency sessions in the event of national or significant local disruption to examinations in the United Kingdomon the afternoons of 6th and 13th June, and all day on 26 June (PLEASE NOTE: this means students will be expected to take any exams up to this date, so please ensure any holidays are not booked before this date)

 Results Days: